open-horizon/exchange-api/README.md

 - Added /microservices and /workloads resources
 - Changed default permissions to allow devices and agbots to read all agbots
+- Changed additional image tag from latest to volcanostaging

 ## Changes Between v1.23.0 and v1.24.0